Raheem the Dream

-Raheem the Dream (Micaiah Raheem) is an American rap artist from Atlanta, Georgia who was a pioneering artist in Atlanta's hip hop scene.
+Raheem the Dream (Micaiah Raheem) is an American rapper and record executive from Atlanta, Georgia, who is a pioneering artist in Atlanta's hip hop scene.

 Career

 Early life

 In high school, Raheem began MCing at talent shows.
 After his classmates gave him the moniker "the dream", he began to record music under the name, recording his first track in 1986 on Arvis Records.
 On August 3, 1986, Raheem became Atlanta's first rap artist to garner regular radio rotation in the Atlanta market when his music was put in rotation by Mitch Faulkner, Program Director of Kiss 104 FM.

 1990-2003: Freaknik and increased label involvement

 By the early 1990s, Raheem's music became a symbol of the burgeoning Atlanta hip-hop scene, later receiving national airplay for single "The Most Beautiful Girl", while soundtracking Atlanta's annual Freaknik festival.

 2004-Present: Health problems

 In 2004, less than a week after brokering a deal for local group Dem Franchize Boyz with Universal Records, Raheem suffered a double brain aneurysm, which left him hospitalized for 90 days and caused him to temporarily lose both his memory and motor skills.